What is a Deferred Sales Trust™?

 To note: all of the above is no cost, no obligation.
 Fees are only charged if you decide to close the Deferred Sales Trust.

-For detailed technical information, please have your CPA contact the Estate Planning Team for a fully legal and tax cite package.
+For detailed technical information, please have your CPA contact the Estate Planning Team for a full legal and tax cite package.
 The names Deferred Sale Trust™ and DST are common law trademarked names and are not found in the code.
 All of the legal and tax authority used in the DST are in the tax code, treasury regulations, cases, or rulings based upon the foundations found within the tax law.

 Yes.
-Even after the $250,000 or $500,000 exclusion, the DST can defer the capital gains tax.
+Even after the $250,000 or $500,000 exclusion, the Deferred Sales Trust can defer the capital gains tax.
 As a recent example, a couple who sold their primary residence for $26M in Southern CA deferred $6M in capital gains tax.
 After their $500K exemption and since primary residences are not eligible for a 1031 exchange, they still owed $6M in capital gains tax.
 Instead of paying this $6M to the IRS, they now are earning interest on this extra $6M and living off of the interest for as long as they want to while the funds are invested in stock, bonds, multiple funds or back into real estate at their own timing (all capital gains tax deferred).
-This also works for stocks, seller carry back notes, syndication deals, carried interest and just about anything else which has capital gains tax.
+This also works for stocks, syndication deals, carried interest and just about anything else which has capital gains tax.

 Yes, please contact Capital Gains Tax Solutions, the Estate Planning Team or a duly qualified DST tax professional to discuss this option.
 We recommend that you work with Estate Planning Team’s Professional Advisors who are experienced in trust law, trust asset management and tax law. *Some 1031 intermediary companies are experienced with this and will allow the Deferred Sales Trust language into your 1031 exchange agreement and some will not.
 We recommend you choose a 1031 intermediary who will allow the language to ensure the DST can save a failed 1031 exchange.

-1) The Deferred Sales Trust (DST) gives you the ability to sell high and buy low and relive the 1031 pressure of 45 day and 180-day deadlines.
+The Deferred Sales Trust (DST) gives you the ability to sell high and buy low and relive the 1031 pressure of 45 day and 180-day deadlines.
 The DST can reinvest into Real Estate (all capital gains tax deferred) and back out of real estate at any time while the 1031 cannot.
 If it were 2007 all over again and you knew you could sell at a record high, and invest your capital into conservative bonds and wait until the market corrected, would you?
 The DST gives you this option, while 1031 does not.

 2) Direct up to 80% of the funds to an LLC and partner with the trust for a business purpose such as purchasing investment real estate, loan business, buy into a business or develop investment RE at your own timing (all capital gains tax deferred, without having to follow any timing guidelines.)